mararap/minishell/docs/03-path.md

 * `../prog` → relative path
 * `subdir/tool` → relative path

-Your shell just duplicates that string and tries to execute it as given.
+Our shell just duplicates that string and tries to execute it as given.

 ---

 ### Case B: command does not contain `/`

-If there is no slash, your shell looks up `PATH`:
+If there is no slash, our shell looks up `PATH`:

 ```c
 path_env = ms_env_get_value(shell->env_list, "PATH");